Ready to begin!

 3

-You will receive an email approximately eight weeks before your program start date telling you to register for DORMS.
+You will receive an email approximately eight weeks before your program start date telling you to enroll for housing on DORMS.
 DORMS is the online portal used by Disney Programs.

-During DORMS registration, you will also have the opportunity to:
+During this, you will also have the opportunity to:

 - Request a housing accommodation (if needed)